 Before we can represent you, we need a signed retainer agreement and an initial retainer.
-The amount of retainer needed will vary according to your case, with the standard retainer being $10,000 and in some cases, $15,000.
+The amount of retainer needed will vary according to your case, with the standard retainer being $10,000, higher in cases involving businesses, trusts, interstate issues, and other such matters.
 We bill against your retainer and if it is being depleted and your case is ongoing, we may require an additional retainer.
 The amount of the initial retainer is not an estimate of actual cost of your case, as each case is individual and depends on various factors.

 Frequently Asked Questions